Altitude Sickness: A Guide for Trekking in the Himalayas of Nepal

 High Altitude Pulmonary Edema (HAPE):

 High-altitude pulmonary edema is a more severe form of altitude sickness that affects the lungs.
-It can occur at altitudes above 3,000 meters (10,000 feet).
+It occurs at altitudes above 3,000 meters (10,000 feet).
 HAPE is more commonly seen at higher elevations.
 It is characterized by the accumulation of fluid in the lungs, leading to breathing difficulties.

 Symptoms of HAPE include: